Vanilla Bean Cake Recipe

 Today we're sharing a new scratch Vanilla Bean Cake recipe that we just love!

-This layer cake is moist, has wonderful flavor, and would taste fantastic with so many fillings and frostings (from Chocolate to Lemon), although today we are staying consistent with a lovely vanilla bean buttercream.
+This layer cake is moist, has wonderful flavor, and would taste fantastic with so many fillings and frostings, from Chocolate Buttercream to Lemon Buttercream and more!
+However, today we are staying consistent with a lovely vanilla bean buttercream.

 What Makes a Vanilla Cake Different from a White Cake?